danBhentschel/techio-practical-linq/README.md

-# cg-linq-for-beginners
+# techio-practical-linq
-A lesson on C# LINQ, for CodinGame Learning platform
+A lesson on C# LINQ, for the tech.io learning platform

 A description of the course can be found in the `about.md` file.